There are three ways of paying for transport on London's buses, tube, trams and overground network these are Oyster Card, Contactless and Travelcard.

 London City is served by the Docklands Light Rail which feeds into the London underground so the cost of traveling to the airport is the same as traveling around London.

 The UK runs the roads like there own legalised money racket so it can sometimes be best avoided running and owning a car in London.
-If you don’t need a car but want to have access than it may be worth considering becoming a member of Zip Car.
+If you don’t need a car but want to have access than it may be worth considering becoming a member of Zip Car or Bluecity.
 Buying a scooter can be both a way of saving money and time getting through traffic and is also a more viable option to find suitable and affordable parking.
 If you do decide to buy a car you will need to consider the following: Road tax, Car Maintenance, Insurance, Fuel, Speed/Parking Fines and other Parking costs (your council will charge an annual fee to park at your residence).
 It can be worth getting parking apps on your phone which will both remind you when your parking time is up as well as enable to pay for parking via your phone without journeying back to your car.
 Apps worth looking at are Appy Parking, Ringo Parking and Pay by Phone.

 Saving on Car Insurance